MarcoPerson/ssm-ocr-benchmark/README.md

 ## Dataset

-The benchmark uses public-domain pre-1878 newspapers from the Bibliothèque nationale du Luxembourg, in German, French, and Luxembourgish, at both line and paragraph granularity.
+The benchmark is built on public-domain pre-1878 newspapers from the Bibliothèque nationale du Luxembourg (BnL), in German, French, and Luxembourgish.

+**Line level.** The line images and transcriptions come from BnL's existing annotations.
+Our contribution at this level is the standardized train / validation / test split, which we release for reproducibility.

+**Paragraph level.** We extracted the paragraph regions directly from the BnL collection and annotated them ourselves, including the gold-standard (>99% verified) test set.
+The paragraph dataset and its splits are an original contribution of this work.

 Links to the data and our standardized splits will be added here on release.

 Source collection: https://data.bnl.lu/data/historical-newspapers/

+Please also cite or acknowledge the Bibliothèque nationale du Luxembourg when using these materials.

 ## Citation